 Faculty, departments, and the Office of International Programs (OIP) work together to create a safe and academically enriching program abroad that can be offered during the Fall, Spring or Summer semesters.
 Programs can be up to a semester in length and accommodate various group sizes.
 For more comprehensive information on developing a program, download the Faculty Led Study Abroad Handbook.

 OIP can assist faculty during the proposal stage with guidance on international partnerships, logistics, and provide recommendations.

-A program proposal to lead a Faculty Led Study Abroad program is submitted online, through My Global Connection.
+A program proposal to lead a Faculty Led Study Abroad program is submitted to Wendy Rivers.
 A complete proposal includes: program and group leader information, course description and syllabus, program justification, proposed itinerary, draft budget, communication plans, marketing plan and approval forms.
 All proposal requirements are included in the online proposal along with detailed instructions.

 The deadline to submit a proposal are as follows: